 Hire a catering company

 The great thing about village and church halls is that there usually aren’t any restrictions on outside catering.
 There are a lot of catering companies that can bring their own cutlery and table decorations, as well as providing the food and drink and serving your guests on the day – this can take away some of the stress and is a good option to consider if you have the budget available.

 There are lots of great companies online that can design your own DIY wedding table plans for you.
 We love these classy ones from Not on The High Street and we thought these modern ones were super classy too.
-We’ve seen a lot of couples using these lovely wooden signs by Ginger Ray in their wedding venues too.
+We’ve seen a lot of couples using these little wooden easels for table numbers and table signage in their venues.
 Some companies, such as Moo.com allow you to make your own wedding invitations and postcards which you can use for table name places.
 It’s always worth asking the seller if they can offer you a package for your table signs and placenames to get a consistent look.

 Find out whether your venue has its own sound system and how you can connect to this.
 It can be fun to curate your own wedding playlist and connect to your venue’s speakers.
 If you are using spotify don’t forget to make your playlists offline in case your venue doesn’t have wifi!